tlevine/kryptonite/readme.md

 http://news.cnet.com/8301-13578_3-57579707-38/crowdsourced-videos-photos-could-aid-boston-blast-investigations/

-We thought we could do better, so we created Kryptonite, a crime alert and witness reporting system.
-To a civilian, Kryptonite is a context-sensitive crime alert app that she can install to on her phone.
+We thought we could do better, so we created Kryptonite, a violent crime alert and witness reporting system.
+To a civilian, Kryptonite is a context-sensitive alert app that she can install to on her phone.
 Kryptonite uses GPS to see where the civilian is.
-If a crime happens nearby, the civilian receives an alert from the police in real time.
+If a violent crime happens nearby, the civilian receives an alert from the police in real time.
 Civilians install the app so they can stay safe.
 But that's not all.

-After the situation has cooled down, law enforcement can send a request for information to the people who were near the crime scene.
+After the situation has cooled down, law enforcement can send a request for information to the people who were near the scene of the violent crime.
 Citizens are empowered to assist with the investigation by calling a phone number, talking to an investigator and providing any relevant information they have.